MllrB/InkShop/readme.md

     - to browse and purchase products
     - to login and create a profile
     - to login with Google using their gmail account
+    - to purchase products and review previous orders
  - Staff
-    - Add and edit products
+    - Add and edit products.
+    - Adjust product pricing through product grouping.
-    - Select products to be featured on the landing page
+    - Select products to be featured on the landing page and edit the information pages on the site.

 You can visit the deployed web app via:
 - [Heroku](https://ci-ms4-inkshop.herokuapp.com/)